anton-bregolas/Tunetable/README.md

 ## TO DO:

-- Collect initial feedback.
+- Collect initial feedback, fix more bugs.
-- Animate transitions and buttons.
+- Animate some transitions and buttons.
 - Brainstorm additional sorting options.

 ## DONE:

+[v.1.1]

++ Fixed handling of HTTP response errors during Fetch, they now get thrown properly.
++ User will now get several distinct error messages depending on Fetch error.
++ URLs starting with http will now be replaced with https to avoid SOP error.
++ Added another check to the Fetch function to catch empty tune/set arrays.

 [v.1.0]